inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 A primary name or primary title by which a resource is known.
 May be the title of a dataset or the name of a piece of software.
 The primary title is used for display purposes throughout InvenioRDM.

-The fields is compatible with *3.
+The field is compatible with *3.
 Title* in DataCite.
 Compared to DataCite, the field does not support specifying the language of the title.

 Example: